soseen/itil-events/README.md

   * display App data
 - Expert - has functionalities related to the Service Desk definition
   * create Tasks
-  * resolve events through task completion
+  * resolve events by completing related tasks
   * create update and delete rules for the monitoring system
   * display App data